High School Applicants

 Applicants who are out of high school and/or upgrading courses at a post-secondary institution, through distance learning or adult education are required to present final, official grades for the calculation of your competitive admission average.

 To be eligible for admission, you must present a minimum admission average calculated on your five appropriate Grade 12 subjects used for admission to your program.
 Most programs also require a minimum grade in specific courses.
-The Admission Requirements chart below provides a list of the specific required courses and minimum grade and the minimum final average for each program.
+The Admission Requirements chart below provides a list of the specific required courses, minimum grades, and final averages for each program.

 - Conditional admission is offered based on your competitive admission average, calculated on your two highest Group A grades.
 Equivalent post-secondary courses may be substituted for required high school subjects where appropriate.